tahoma2d/tahoma2d_docs/source/setting_up_a_scene.rst

 ------------------------
 |camera_settings|

-The Current Camera Settings dialog, that can be opened from the Xsheet menu, contains parameters for defining the current camera frame size and resolution.
+The Current Camera Settings dialog, that can be opened from the Scene menu, contains parameters for defining the current camera frame size and resolution.

 More than one camera can be defined for each scene, in order to have different output resolutions, or to shot only a particular area of the scene (see  :ref:`Using the Stage Schematic <using_the_stage_schematic>`  ).